toitoi-co/toitoi-admin/docs/api-docs.md

 ### POST /logout

-Only accessible to those with `member` role or above.
+Only accessible to those with `unconfirmed` role or above.

 Logs the user out.
 This route may expect a CSRF prevention token in the future.